tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/defineintent.png)

-Close the Intent (top right arrow) and click on the Dialogue menu Click on the Add node button in the dialogue view (shown below)
+Close the Intent (top right arrow) and click on the Dialogue menu.
+Click on the Add node button in the dialogue view (shown below).

 ![Image of Architecture](/images/initialdialogue.png)

 The first thing to do here is select the intent you just created in the box shown below.
 Then turn on the webhook feature.
-Click on the Customise gear icon at the top right
+Click on the Customise gear icon at the top right.

 ![Image of Architecture](/images/initialdialoguesettings.png)

 The following dialogue will be shown.
-Click the Webhooks slider to on
+Click the Webhooks slider to on.

 ![Image of Architecture](/images/turnonwebhooks.png)